blockbridge/blockbridge-docker-volume/README.md

 CAPACITY=32GiB
 ````

-If configured on the backend, specify provisioning attributes:
+If configured on the backend, specify provisioning attributes as desired:

 ````
 ATTRIBUTES=+ssd +us-east-1c -production